PrakashGavel/lucrypto/README.md

 npm install react-icons

-## used Coin Gecko API for real time data of Cryptocurrency.
+## Used Coin Gecko API for real time data of Cryptocurrency.